 By partnering with individuals and organizations, we have begun sending new generations of turtles and tortoises to other semi-wild facilities.
 This is done to establish additional assurance colonies in case disease, environmental disaster, or poaching should compromise one of the existing populations in the wild or captivity.
 So far we have experienced amazing success with our partners, including Kadoorie Farms (Hong Kong) and Necker Island (Caribbean).
 We are looking to expand these assurance colonies to include more species due to the extraordinary reproductive success of our current collection.

 The Turtle Conservancy welcomes a small number of undergraduate, graduate, and veterinary interns each year.
-Ideally, applicants show strong interest in animal ecology, behavior, genetics, or exotic animal medicine.
+Ideally, applicants show strong interest in animal ecology, conservation, and nonprofit management.
 We request a minimum of a 4-week internship, with the expectation our interns complete a research project and present it in their last week.
-On campus housing is sometimes available at moderate cost to our interns.

 Interested individuals should submit their CV and a cover letter expressing their area of interest in the Turtle Conservancy.
-These may be submitted to Dr. Paul Gibbons at: email@example.com
+These may be submitted to Nick Goode, our NY office manager.

-Volunteers are needed to aide in animal care, data entry, grounds maintenance, and video/photography projects.
+Volunteers are needed to aide in animal care, data entry, and video/photography projects.
 Volunteers with special skills - carpentry, fire/safety, medicine, or photography should make it clear in your application and email.

 Please email a cover letter and resume to us by clicking here.